Are you wondering whether Jade plants have deep roots or not?

-- Do not mist the plant, as succulents don’t like a lot of moisture and humidity around them.
-This generally leads to fungal growth on the plant.
+- Do not mist the plant, as succulents don't like a lot of moisture and humidity around them.
+This generally leads to fungal growth in the plant.

 So, as you can see, these are the things that you need to remember while watering your Jade plant.

 Now, let's see how you should go about repotting your plant.